nkansal96/aurora-java/README.md

 #### Continuously listen

 Continuously listen and retrieve speech segments.
 Note: you can do anything with these speech segments, but here we'll convert them to text.
-Just like the previous example, these segments are demarcated by silence (1.0 second by default) and can be changed by passing the `silence_len` parameter.
+Just like the previous example, these segments are demarcated by silence (1.0 second by default) and can be changed by passing the `silenceLength` parameter.
 Additionally, you can make these segments fixed length (as in the example before the previous) by setting the `length` parameter.

 ```Java
 package main;